cpwr-devops/Topaz_Workbench_CLI_Test/README.md

 # Troubleshooting

-This action emits debug logs to help troubleshoot failure.
-To see the debug logs, set the input showEnv: true.
+To enable debug logging in your GitHub actions workflow, see the guide [here](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).

 # License summary